kenmanheimer/scratch/README.txt

    first_branch with changes in README.txt.
 Not sure why I can now and not before.

+7. Push the changes to the github repo (origin):
+   - git push origin master
+   Woo hoo!

 Some questions.
-   - Can I test push/pull with my own repository?
+   - Can I do a pull request to the remote repo if it's my own?
    - Is manual setup of 2. equivalent to what would have happened had I cloned?